Watch anglage training · Les Brenets · 4 participants

 • Establish a more complete working logic, from the bench to final inspection.

-• Progress within a more structuring framework, without artificially accelerating the steps.
+• Move step by step toward a more complete way of working, without artificially accelerating the steps.

 The difference from the 40h